Skip to main content

 However, it is possible to use a CDI document attribute code as a local resource type for local data, but the display for local and CDI records is different:

-• For local records, the local resource type is displayed like any regular resource type.
+• The local resource type is displayed like any regular resource type for local records.

 • For CDI records, the resource type is displayed as a document attribute (with grey or red text in the full/brief display, depending on the type).